-DI water is very expensive pure water originally designed for lab, semi-conductor or chemical applications-and it doesn't completely meet the needs of the printer.
-Every purchase plan can be structured differently, but remember that when you commit to DI water, you normally commit to ongoing tank rental and exchange fees.
-An RO system is typically sold as capital equipment, but has maintenance costs based on the system design, its type of filters and their replacement schedule.
+DI water is costly pure water initially designed for lab, semiconductor or chemical applications-and it doesn't completely meet the needs of the printer.
+Every purchase plan can be structured differently, but remember that when you commit to DI water, you usually commit to ongoing tank rental and exchange fees.
+An RO system is typically sold as capital equipment but has maintenance costs based on the system design, its type of filters and their replacement schedule.

-With the AquaFlo[®] II, you have a one-time purchase price with a very short payback period, as we will demonstrate in our proposal to you.
-Maintenance of our system is minimal: three filters and a post-treatment cartridge can be changed quarterly by your own maintenance department.
-The AquaFlo[®] II provides greater value to your operation, when compared to an RO system, because its process water is designed to optimize your productivity on press.
+With the AquaFlo II, you have a one-time purchase price with a short payback period, as we will demonstrate in our proposal to you.
+Maintenance of our system is minimal: three filters and a post-treatment cartridge can be changed quarterly by your maintenance department.
+The AquaFlo II provides more significant value to your operation when compared to an RO system because its process water is designed to optimize your productivity on the press.